Navigating the LL.M. Application: Your Complete Guide to Core Components

 I've created a downloadable version of this Guide, with a checklist of the application components you can use to track your progress.

-You can also check out my recommendations on how to plan the timeline for the various components of your LL.M. application in this post or this downloadable guide.
+You can also check out my recommendations on how to plan the timeline for the various components of your LL.M. application in this post.

 application form